Preferences - Contacts

 Juridical form

 In addition to grouping portfolios, the juridical forms chosen for a portfolio can be used for defining tax rates used in running corporate actions.
 The tax rates can be defined per portfolio's juridical form and tax country, thus a different tax rate can be defined for example for companies and private persons in Finland when running corporate actions.
-Also, the juridical forms are used i defining default tax rates used in running corporate actions.
+Also, the juridical forms are used for defining default tax rates used in running corporate actions.

-Juridical forms can be defined in the Juridical form window in the Preferences.
+Juridical forms can be defined in the Juridical form window in Preference.
 A juridical form consists of a code and a name: the code is used to identify the juridical form in the system, and the name is used to view and choose the juridical form in the user interface.